square/square-php-sdk/doc/apis/loyalty.md

 # Calculate Loyalty Points

-Calculates the points a purchase earns.
+Calculates the points a purchase earns from the base loyalty program.

 - If you are using the Orders API to manage orders, you provide the `order_id` in the request.
 The endpoint calculates the points by reading the order.